Funking Conservatory

-The Funking Conservatory is a professional wrestling school owned by Dory Funk Jr. and established in 1991.
+The Funking Conservatory is a professional wrestling school founded by Dory Funk Jr. and established in 1991.
 It started as a six-day camp, but it later expanded to a three-week program.
 In 2001, it began running a professional wrestling promotion called "!Bang!"
 Members of the school and promotion had a chance to appear on its television show !Bang!
 TV.

 School

 In 1999, while he was in semi-retirement, Dory Funk Jr. decided to open a professional wrestling camp to train professional wrestlers.
 It had a branch affiliated with the World Wrestling Federation called the "Funkin' Dojo."

 The Funking Conservatory began as a six-day camp, and it teaches wrestlers how to perform promos, conditioning, and weight training.
 They also train professional wrestling referees.
 The school accepts students starting at 14 years old.
 It also trains wrestlers in hardcore wrestling—focusing on safety—and includes a hardcore match in every show.

 It later expanded to a three-week program.
 In 2001, it began running a professional wrestling promotion called !Bang!.
 Members of the school and promotion had a chance to appear on its television show, !Bang!
 TV.
 Funk's wife Marti is a producer on the show in addition to acting as the photographer, videographer, and social media director for the school.

 In 2004, the school moved to the Dory Funk Arena in Ocala, Florida.
 It consists of a ring, sound stage, and locker rooms.